-UBIS maintains modern facilities that are equipped to meet the educational needs of students.
-The campus has wi-fi capabilities throughout the facility.
-Lecture rooms are equipped with audio video equipment, flipcharts, whiteboards and other teaching aids relevant to the subjects being taught in that classroom.
-Technical classrooms and labs are equipped with the equipment students should expect to see and work with in chosen career fields.
-Facilities provide a comfortable and secure learning environment.
+The main campus and instructional sites maintain modern facilities that are equipped to meet the educational needs of students in a comfortable and secure learning environment.
+This includes wi-fi capabilities, lecture rooms with audio video equipment, flipcharts, whiteboards, and other teaching aids.
+Technical classrooms and labs are equipped with what students should expect to see and work with in their chosen career fields.

-Campus Security and Covid Policy
+Security and COVID-19 Policy

-Security reports are reported and maintained by the Campus Director.
+Security reports are reported and maintained at each location.
 The University strives to provide a safe and secure learning environment.
-However, UBIS is not responsible for the loss of books or personal property brought onto the campus or in the parking lots.
-Please always secure your possessions.
-Any disruptive behavior or criminal activity is to be reported to the Campus Director.
+However, UBIS is not responsible for the loss of books or personal property anywhere on the premises.
+Students are expected to secure personal possessions.
+Any disruptive or criminal activity must be reported to the designated person in charge.

-In order to protect the health and well-being of our community and guarantee safety on our campuses, we have reinforced our health protocol plans with measures that go beyond current health regulations.
-Our plans reflect engagement with UBIS stakeholders, administrators, faculty, staff, students and alumni, and are in accordance with UBIS Protection Plan Covid-19, which provides best practice recommendations and baseline requirements for gatherings in enclosed spaces, including lecture rooms and classrooms, and embody the most recent Swiss and Spanish health authorities, and the World Health Organization guidance for the reopening of higher education institutions.
+In order to protect the health and well-being of the community, plans reflect engagement with UBIS stakeholders, administrators, faculty, staff, students, and alumni, and are in accordance with UBIS Protection Plan COVID-19 and local health authorities at each UBIS location.